Berlin Internships - FAQs

 Yes!
 However, applicants who are seniors and who would usually graduate in June need to postpone their graduation to the end of September in order to keep their student status, which is required for program participation.
 This can be easily done by applying for a one-time “graduation quarter.”
 Please contact your major department for the (small) paperwork.
 We will need proof of this procedure before the start of the internship.
 You can postpone your graduation only one time and only for one quarter.
 You are still able to participate in the graduation ceremony in June.
 Co-term students are required to submit proof of their acceptance into the co-term program (an email from the admission office will do).

-To be able to intern in Germany legally, non-EU citizens will need a permit to stay/visa extension (Aufenthaltsgenehmigung).
+To be able to intern in Germany legally, non-EU citizens will need a residence permit/visa extension (Aufenthaltsgenehmigung).
 Only if their internship is longer than 90 days they will also need an internship permit (Praktikumserlaubnis).
-The former document you will obtain in Berlin during the study quarter (agency: Landeseinwohneramt), for the latter we will apply on your behalf to the DAAD.de once we will know where and when exactly your internship will take place (at least one month before the actual start of the internship).
-The internship permit it bound to a certain host for a certain time-frame which cannot be changed afterwards.
+The former document you will obtain with our support in Berlin from the Immigration office (Landesamt für Einwanderung, LEA).

 In principle, yes.
 We had a lot of interns at car manufacturers.
 However, please understand that not every engineering student can intern with Audi, BMW, Daimler, Porsche or VW.
 It is impossible simply for quantitative reasons.
 Also, not every B.S. engineering student can easily compete with a German diploma student majoring in Vehicle Technology, and many internships in this field are offered only for five or six months.
 Sometimes car system suppliers like Bosch, Brose, Continental, Hella or ZF Friedrichshafen (to name only a few global leaders) offer equal or even better opportunities (the tendency is that only about 30% of the car parts will be developed and manufactured by the major brands themselves; and more and more R&D is done by engineering consultancies like IAV automotive engineering).
 Short: We fully support applications to the car industry but ask students to think also about alternatives should such a placement not work out.
 Try makes wise – Versuch macht klug!